 In most cases, medevac teams are dispatched by ambulance, but they can also be called to the scene of an accident or other emergency by helicopter or aircraft.

-In some cases, medevac teams may even be sent to war zones or other dangerous areas to provide medical care to injured soldiers and civilians.
+Medevac teams may sometimes even be sent to war zones or other dangerous areas to provide medical care to injured soldiers and civilians.

 No matter the circumstances, medevac teams play a vital role in saving lives and providing essential medical care.